Bank of England: Agents’ Summary of Business ConditionsBack

-This publication generally covers intelligence gathered from business contacts between late August 2017 and mid‑October 2017.
+This publication covers intelligence gathered from business contacts between late November 2016 and mid-January 2017.
 It generally makes comparisons with activity and prices over the past three months on a year earlier.